rohannhere/rohannhere/README.md

 ###

-<p align="left">A Cloud and DevOps Engineer.<br>Building strong foundation in cloud infrastructure and modern development practices.<br>Currently learning AWS services, Linux, Git, and DevOps concepts through consistent practice.<br>Focused on understanding how scalable systems are designed, deployed, and managed.</p>
+<p align="left">A Cloud and DevOps Engineer.<br>Building strong foundation in cloud infrastructure and modern development practices.Currently learning AWS services, Linux, Git, and DevOps concepts through consistent practice.<br>Focused on understanding how scalable systems are designed, deployed, and managed.</p>

 ###